 • Drawdown Pension with income guarantees - these are similar to standard drawdown pension plans (see Drawdown Pension section below) but with some level of underpinning income guarantee which will continue no matter how the underlying investment performs.
-Some plans provide an income for life whilst with others the guarantee is for a specific time period.
+Most plans can provide a guaranteed income for a specific time period, often up to 20/25 years.